techbio/varnames/README.md

 [varnames_word_parts_counts.txt](./varnames_word_parts_counts.txt) - word parts with corpus frequency

-PoC corpus is from a number of URL shortener repos from GitHub (~700, but only a fraction of them in PHP,approximately 5000 PHP files)
+PoC corpus is from a number of URL shortener repos from GitHub (~700, but only a fraction of them in PHP, approximately 5000 PHP files)

 ## Beyond